Pellet Stove Reviews: How to Compare Pellet Stoves

 Hopper Capacity

-Hopper capacity determines the frequency with which the stove has to be filled, and the length of time the stove can burn without re-filling
+Hopper capacity determines the frequency at which re-filling is needed, and the length of time the stove can burn without re-filling

 Burn time